What is a Jersey Property Unit trusT?

-A JPUT is a unit trust established under the Trusts (Jersey) Law 1984 (Trusts Law).
+A Jersey Property Unit Trust (JPUT) is a unit trust established under the Trusts (Jersey) Law 1984 (Trusts Law).
 It is a specific type of Jersey trust and is primarily used to acquire and hold interests in UK real estate.

 As a trust, a JPUT is not a separate legal entity and therefore the legal ownership of assets is vested in one or more trustees who hold such assets on trust for the unitholders of the JPUT.

 What are the advantages of using a JPUT?

 There are many advantages to using a Jersey Property Unit Trust, the main ones being:

 - Familiar structure – JPUTs are well known structures and their use is familiar to, and accepted by, investors, advisers, lenders and authorities in the UK and elsewhere.

 - No auditing requirement – there is no legal obligation for a JPUT to appoint an auditor.
 However, it is open for the trust instrument to require this and third party debt providers generally require audited accounts as part of such financing arrangements.